JoergHeseler/stl-metadata-extractor-for-archivematica/README.md

-# ⚠️ Warning: Experimental Project ⚠️<br><br>STL Metadata Extractor for Archivematica
+# STL Metadata Extractor for Archivematica

 This repository provides a script that extracts metadata from STL files in [Archivematica](https://www.archivematica.org/).